bsmahi/Java8Features/Function/Consumer.md

 # Consumer

-``Consumer`` is a functional interface which accepts one argument and returns nothing.
+``Consumer`` is a functional interface ``which accepts one argument and returns nothing``.
 Since it is functional interface, which contains ONLY a single abstract method and can have a many default methods.

 Abstract Method: ``accept(T t) or accept(Object)``